Here’s a peek at my CSA box this week:

 You’ll recognize some of the usual suspects from last week, I bet.

-– I used most of the broccoli in the dinner side above but I do have one thick stalk left over.
-I think it must be destined for this Sweet Broccoli Juice by the lovely Sonnet (her blog is always an enjoyable read!)
+- 1 broccoli crown – I used most of the broccoli in the dinner side above but I do have one thick stalk left over.
+I think it must be destined for a lovely green juice.

 – Who doesn’t love a fibre-tastic green smoothie?